A Red Carnation for the Children I Did Not Have (5-9-21 / edited 6-10-26)

-8 or 9 years ago, I stopped at a Safeway on a Sunday afternoon in May.
-A few yards inside the sliding-door entrance, a young female employee stood.
+12 or 13 years ago, I stopped at a Safeway on a Sunday afternoon in May.
+A few yards inside the sliding-door entrance, a young employee stood.
 Her arm cradled a dozen long-stemmed carnations -- red, pink and white, curly and lush.

 She smiled and extended a red carnation toward me.